orvi-tmp/learning-c-with-pebble/chapter12.md

 Chapter 12: Bit Manipulation
 =======
 At its heart, a computer is all about data.
 And computers represent all data as binary bits.
 C has several powerful features that allow us to manipulate data at the bit level.
-This chapter will discuss how to work with bits.
+This chapter will discuss how to work with binary data and the C features that manipulate that data.

 ### All Data Are Binary ###

 Before we get started with with bits and binary operations, we should note that *all data are binary*.

-This may seem like a very simple statement, it needs mentioning.
+While this may seem like a very simple statement, it needs mentioning.
 It is often tempting to think of "converting" data to binary in a program before we use it.
 For example, if we declare a variable to be an integer or a character, it is easy to make the mistake that we must somehow convert that variable to binary before we manipulate it.

 The truth is that all numbers, all structured data, all collections, are binary.
-Binary is the *only* way to represent data in a computer's memory.
+Binary is the *only* way to represent data in a computer's volatile or non-volatile storage.

 This means that bitwise binary operators that we will discuss in this chapter are applicable to all pieces of data, no matter how they are declared or used.